kalfasyan/vresto/README.md

 Your vresto dashboard is now running at:
 🌐 [http://localhost:8610](http://localhost:8610)

-**Note:** If you pulled recent changes and the menu button isn't visible, rebuild the Docker image:
+**Note:** If you pulled recent changes and a feature isn't available, rebuild the Docker image:
 ```bash
 docker compose up -d --build
 ```